BEST way to get around Washington DC

 Minnesota Considers Swapping Statues in National Statuary Hall in DC

-The Minnesota House could soon vote on a proposal to replace the statue of former U.S. Sen. Henry Mower Rice with one of former Vice President Hubert H. Humphrey in the National Statuary Hall in Washington, D.C.
+The Minnesota Legislature voted in 2025 to replace the statue of former U.S. Sen. Henry Mower Rice with one of former Vice President Hubert H. Humphrey in the National Statuary Hall in Washington, D.C.
+The new Humphrey statue was installed in late 2025.

 DayTripper is reader-supported.
 When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.